 But if you’re really after cold, hard cash, there are better and sometimes cheaper options.

-The no annual fee Citi® Double Cash Card – $150 Cash Back Offer earns double cash on everything you purchase.
-You get Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+The no annual fee Citi® Double Cash Card – 18 month BT offer earns double cash on everything you purchase.
+You Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.
 It’s hard to beat that for straight cash rewards.

 If you prefer to use your points for travel via the Chase site, and don’t spend a lot on dining or travel, the Capital One® Venture® Rewards Credit Card ($0 intro for first year; $95 after that).
 You can use the points to pay for any travel purchase, no special booking site or airline point transfer required, and every 10,000 points is worth $100 in travel.

 The Chase Sapphire Reserve® isn’t just about travel rewards.
 It’s about covering your back when things go wrong on a trip.

 With a great package of travel protection, the Chase Sapphire Reserve® can keep an accident, illness, or delay from costing you hundreds or thousands of dollars.

 Get refunded if you can’t make a trip

 If you get really sick and can’t make a trip, you don’t have to worry about getting a refund if you paid with a Chase Sapphire Reserve®.
 Trip Cancellation kicks in when due to a covered loss you can’t go on the trip, and the trip has to be canceled, and Trip Interruption coverage kicks in if you’re in the middle of a trip and can’t keep going.
 In both cases, the Chase Sapphire Reserve® covers you for up to $10,000 in refunds of travel that’s spoiled.